How to Build a Chatbot from Scratch for Your Business

 As education moves online, there is an increasing need for virtual assistants that can fulfill mundane tasks like checking applications, sharing timetables and learning materials, monitoring and assessing student’s progress, and keeping track of deadlines.

 Chatbots for HR Management

-How many hours do HR managers spend on routine tasks such as answering repetitive questions about days off, payment days, corporate rules, and the like?
+How many hours do HR managers spend on routine tasks such as answering repetitive questions about days off, pay days, corporate rules, and the like?
 A chatbot can relieve them of this burden.
-They can pre-screen CVs filtering out the resumes that do not satisfy the vacancy requirements, schedule interviews, and assist with onboarding.
+They can pre-screen CVs, filtering out the resumes that do not satisfy the vacancy requirements, scheduling interviews, and assisting with onboarding.